missleung/machine-learning-for-r/RandomForest_BlackFriday.md

     ## Multiple R-squared:  0.0356, Adjusted R-squared:  0.01566
     ## F-statistic: 1.786 on 32 and 1548 DF,  p-value: 0.004612

-Interestingly, the spendings seem to affect most on city A and city B. We see that occupation 20 seem to spend $739,824 more on average
+Interestingly, the spendings seem to affect most on city A and city B. We see that occupation 20 seem to spend $739,824 more on average.

 Let's start the random forest!
 ==============================